 Fashion week in Paris had passed, impressive as ever — but the names worth remembering are rarely the loudest ones on the schedule.
+The one we kept thinking about afterwards was small, new, and Italian.

 Rock and punk, kept sober

 Tvscia's trick is in the balance.
-It combines rock and punk in a sensual, sophisticated shape, yet manages to stay sober throughout — the idea of a woman who expresses her femininity with personality, and without ostentation.
-What transpired from the spring/summer 2013 collection was a will to show elegance through a gradient of details, layering several pieces into one quietly confident whole.
-The woman Soldini and Padrini sent down the Parisian catwalk did not announce herself; she insinuated herself, gently, into the mind.
+It combines rock and punk — the studs, the edge, the attitude — in a sensual, sophisticated shape, yet manages to stay sober throughout.
+This is the hard part.
+Plenty of young labels can do loud; very few can do loud and restrained at once.
+The woman Soldini and Padrini imagine expresses her femininity with personality and without ostentation.
+What transpired from the spring/summer 2013 collection was a will to show elegance through a gradient of details, layering several pieces into one quietly confident whole — a look assembled rather than announced.

 The view from 2026